shubham1559/The-Campus-Judge/docs/readme.md

 Python in The Campus Judge is not sandboxed yet.
 Just a low level of security is provided for python.
 If you want to use The Campus Judge for python, USE IT AT YOUR OWN RISK or provide sandboxing yourself.

-The full documentation is at
+The full documentation is [here](https://github.com/shubham1559/The-Campus-Judge/tree/master/docs)

-Download the latest release from
+Download the latest release from [github](https://github.com/shubham1559/The-Campus-Judge/)

 ##New Features/Changes